mgp123/nvae/readme.md

 This is a *close enough* implementation I made of *NVAE.
 A Deep Hierarchical Variational Autoencoder*.

-Some differences with the original implementation:
+It has some differences with the original implementation.

-- No spectral regularization
+- The spectral regularization probably has some bug
 - In the discrete logistic mixture each pixel channel has its own set of selectors instead of one per pixel
+- There is no weight normalization in the autoregressive convolutions
+- The autoregressive convolutions themselves might have some problems

 Note that the original implementation allows for different architectures for the encoder/decoder cell.
 This is only one of them.